 Prerequisite: AERO 55.
 Course Advisory: SCC minimum English standard.
 A study of fluid control systems and components with emphasis on design, maintainability, testing and repair.
 Includes hydraulic fluids, lines and fittings, inspection, checking, servicing and testing of pneumatic and hydraulic systems.
-Seven hours lecture, twelve hours lab.
-(9 week course).
+Presents theory and application of direct and alternating current as related to air electrical components and systems.
+Five hours lecture, fifteen hours lab.